 • Who can write your prescription.
-A physician, podiatrist, advanced registered nurse practitioner (ARNP), physician assistant (PA), midwife, or dentist who is licensed and provided with prescription authority from the jurisdiction of their practice must prescribe your medication.
+A licensed physician, dentist, and in states allowing it, licensed/certified providers with prescriptive authority within their scope of practice must prescribe your medication.

 Note: Some drugs require prior authorization and may be limited to a specific quantity or day supply (see Section 3, Other services, regarding prior approval).